opendocsg/slw-judgments-backfill/2013_SGHC_101/report.md

  Clause 6 of the Bill amends section 51 to make it clear that, in addition to prohibiting the voluntary creation of trusts over an HDB flat, the Act also prohibits any person from becoming entitled to a HDB flat under a resulting trust or a constructive trust.
 This will help to prevent a situation where a person who is ineligible to own an HDB flat may become entitled to own one, for example, by paying the purchase price of the flat on behalf of the owner.

-18     In _Tan Chui Lian v Neo Liew Eng_ [2007] 1 SLR(R) 265 (“ _Tan Chui Lian_ ”), Menon JC (as he then was) interpreted this to mean that a blanket prohibition of resulting or constructive trusts was therefore not the objective of s 51(6) of the then HDA.
+18     In _Tan Chui Lian v Neo Liew Eng_ <span class="citation">[2007] 1 SLR(R) 265</span> (“ _Tan Chui Lian_ ”), Menon JC (as he then was) interpreted this to mean that a blanket prohibition of resulting or constructive trusts was therefore not the objective of s 51(6) of the then HDA.
 Rather, the object of the provision was to prevent ineligible persons from owning HDB flats by way of resulting or constructive trust (see _Tan Chui Lian_ at [10]):

  It becomes clear when one has regard to that statement that Parliament’s intention was not to prevent any interest in an HDB flat arising under a resulting trust or a constructive trust regardless of the circumstances, but rather to prevent any entitlement to own an HDB flat arising in favour of a person by virtue of the law implying a resulting or constructive trust, where that person would otherwise have been ineligible to acquire such an interest.[emphasis in original]